How to develop analytical skills

 Thinking critically is required to think analytically since it involves comparing data, and figuring out what is truthful, and what is not.

-Far too many folks just follow the herd these days and fall prey to group thinking instead of thinking for themselves.
+Far too many follow the herd and fall prey to group thinking instead of reasoning for themselves.
 If you don’t learn to think for yourself, then you can’t learn how to make good decisions based on knowledge and objective truths.

 Practice problem-solving

-Good problem-solving skills involve figuring out what went wrong, what we can do to fix it, making a plan, and executing that program all the while making adjustments along the way.
+Good problem-solving skills involve figuring out what went wrong, and what we can do to fix it, all the while creating and executing a strategy to resolve our issues.
+Of course, this means we’ll probably have to make some adjustments along the way because things don’t always go according to plan.

-That’s not so different from thinking analytically.
-And good problem-solving behavior is required in order to thrive in life since our existence is ever-changing.
-This means constant new challenges, but also new opportunities to flourish.
+Good problem-solving behavior is required to thrive since our existence is constantly changing.
+This means endless new challenges to tackle, but also novel opportunities to flourish.

 Be introspective

-We can’t learn how to develop analytical skills if we don’t reflect on what we need to work on.
+We can’t learn to reason if we don’t reflect on what we need to work on.

 Being introspective allows you to figure out what your strengths are, but more importantly, what your weaknesses and personal biases are.

-Prejudices such as conformation bias can prevent us from thinking critically and analytically.
-We need to rely on facts and our ability to think rationally instead of simply thinking based on our emotions and subjective feelings.
+Prejudices such as confirmation bias can prevent us from thinking critically and analytically.
+We need to rely on facts and our ability to think logically instead of reasoning with our emotions and subjective feelings.

 Search for patterns

 Life runs in patterns.
-And when we gain a mastery in multiple areas, we gain a new understanding of how those things are connected that we might have missed when we were not as skilled.
+And when we gain mastery in multiple areas, we gain a new understanding of how those things are connected.
+We might have missed these links when we were not as skilled or knowledgeable before.

-For example, a lot of the same characteristics that makes one successful at weightlifting such as discipline, consistency, and learning to delay gratification are all important to become successful in business as well.
+For example, a lot of the same characteristics that make one successful at weightlifting such as discipline, consistency, and learning to delay gratification are all important to flourish in business as well.

-That’s why we can apply the same principles to both, since we found some of the rules that are essential to become successful in life.
+That’s why we can apply these same principles to both activities since they’re essential to succeed in whatever we do in life.

 Do empirical research

-Analytical thinking is based on empirical evidence rather than basing our judgment on the premise of how we’re feeling, and our emotions.
+Analytical thinking is based on empirical evidence rather than basing our judgment on the premise of our emotions and how we’re currently feeling.

 Focus on objective truths and data

 Lots of people are making judgments and decisions based on their emotions.
-Not realizing how biased and uninformed they truly are by doing so.
+Regularly not even realizing how opinionated and uninformed they are by doing so.

-The need to be right and the unwillingness to admit that they can be wrong, and are in fact not perfect is regularly too strong for people to make a well-informed opinion based upon facts and knowledge.
+The need to be right and being unwilling to admit that they’re not perfect and can be wrong as well is regularly too strong for people to form well-informed opinions supported by facts and scientific knowledge.

 Take responsibility

-Take responsibility for your own actions and choices.
-It’s typically easy for us to take ownership of all the good things that happen in our life, but rarely do we feel the same about our mistakes and failures.
+Take responsibility for your actions and choices.
+It’s easy for us to take ownership of all the good things that happen in our lives, but rarely do we feel the same about our mistakes and failures.

-Yet, it’s paramount in order to develop and to improve.
-We can’t learn how to practice analytical thinking without making mistakes along the way.
-At first, we’re going to be bad at things before we can get a chance to become better at it.
+Yet, it’s paramount to develop and improve.
+We can’t learn how to reason properly without blundering along the way.
+We’re going to be bad at first when attempting something novel before we can get a chance to become better at it.

 Learn new things